-This assessment will be conducted in the ICU and in other acute care environments such as the ordinary ward.
-If individual items are assessed by different assessors at different times, the assessor should indicate that a specific topic has been assessed by entering his or her initials in the relevant box
+This assessment will be conducted in the ICU and other acute care clinical environments.
+If individual items are assessed by different assessors at different times, the assessor should indicate that a specific topic has been assessed by entering his or her initials in the relevant box.